logo

 1. Measles Vaccine: Measles is highly contagious and can spread like wildfire in crowded places like airports.
 If your baby is over six months old and you're travelling to an area with known outbreaks, most doctors will strongly advise getting the measles vaccine.

-2. Hepatitis A Vaccine: This one is especially important if you're heading to countries with lower sanitation standards.
+2. Hepatitis A Vaccine: This is especially important in countries with lower sanitation standards.
 It helps prevent a liver infection that can be contracted through contaminated food and water.

 3. Rotavirus Vaccine: Diarrhoea caused by rotavirus is another common concern for infants, particularly in areas with less reliable sanitation.
 Trust me, you don't want a severe case of this ruining your family vacation.

-4. Meningococcal Vaccine: If your destination is in certain regions of Africa or Asia where meningococcal diseases are more prevalent, this vaccine is a must.
+4. Meningococcal Vaccine: This vaccine is necessary if your destination is in certain regions of Africa or Asia where meningococcal diseases are more prevalent.
 Meningitis can be life-threatening for children, so don't take any chances.

 These are just a few examples of essential baby vaccinations for travel.
 Have a thorough discussion with your paediatrician to understand which ones are crucial for your specific destination and your baby's unique needs.